What are the Signs that Your Software Project is Failing?

 #4 Not Following the Process

-Following a strict process doesn’t guarantee that a project will go smoothly.
+Following a strict process doesn’t guarantee that a software development project will go smoothly.
 No matter how well the project is described and planned, there will always be some uncertainty.
 Therefore, your process has to be flexible enough to allow for things to happen.
 This way you can adjust the process accordingly.

 A project manager or a scrum master will set up the process and expectations at the beginning of the process and control it throughout the software life cycle.
 Define this at the beginning, because if you wait too long, your team might already start feeling discouraged.
-Then the project manager will have to achieve impossible – bring order into chaos.
+Then the project managers will have to achieve the impossible – bring order into chaos.

 No matter how much they try, 68% of all IT projects fail.
 If you wish to end in that other 32%, you need to choose a reliable partner that will help you avoid obstacles and help you overcome challenges.